This function is based on the standard normal distribution and creates confidence intervals and tests hypotheses for both one and two sample problems.

 value of the mean or difference in means specified by the null hypothesis.

-This equals the input argument mu
+This equals the input argument mu.
+Component null.value has a

 names attribute describing its elements.